drgerg/ShopPi/README.md

 # ShopPi
  ### Shop Environmental Controls and Sensors

 This is the newest node in my little PiNet.
 It's also the least finished of the group.
 You might think it's ugly, and you'd be mostly right.
-I have not intention of caring how it looks, only how it works.
+I have no intention of caring how it looks, only how it works.

 I used an early Pi B+ and a Elegoo 8-relay board along with a DS18B20 W1 temp probe and a BME280 for sensors.
 The BME280 is the primary sensor, the W1 probe is zip tied to the front grill of the window unit and can act as a comparison temperature source.